-If you use security software such as FortiGate for your origin server, you must add the WAF back-to-origin CIDR blocks to the whitelist of the software.
+If you use security software such as FortiGate for your origin server, you must add the WAF back-to-origin CIDR blocks to a whitelist of the software.
 This prevents normal traffic forwarded by WAF to the origin server from being blocked by access control policies.

 For security purposes, we recommend that you configure access control policies for the origin server to allow only inbound traffic from the WAF back-to-origin CIDR blocks.
 This prevents attackers from bypassing WAF and directly attacking the origin server.
 For more information, see Configure protection for your origin server.

 Back-to-origin CIDR blocks added on April 30, 2020

-- Mainland China:
+- Regions in mainland China:

 - Regions outside mainland China: